 I find it interesting that Artemis is here named, but in Rome, where Rick Brentlinger stresses the idolatry and sexualised worship which is so important to his interpretation of Romans chapter 1, the name of the god or goddess is not even mentioned; indeed, the idolatry in Rome is described in very general terms and not nearly as specifically as that in Ephesus.

 And it is significant that the sexual sins mentioned in Romans chapter 1 are not shown to be part of idolatrous worship but as judgment by God because the people refused to acknowledge him; they are mentioned as being the result of idolatry.
 I’m not saying that the worship wasn’t sexual, but Paul doesn’t specify.
 So an argument that Paul is describing a situation where the worship was sexual is an argument from silence.
 And therefore it is not essential to know the historical and cultural context of this chapter in order to grasp what Paul means.
 What is made clear is that the people, both men and women, knew God but worshipped him in the forms of animals and birds and reptiles (1:23, 25).
 And therefore God gave them up to perverted sexual practices (1:24-27).
-The unnatural sexual relations as Paul discusses them were the result of God’s judgment on them for their idolatry, not as part of sexual worship.
+The unnatural sexual relations as Paul discusses them were the result of God’s judgment on them for their idolatry, not as part of their sexual worship.

 In fact, it doesn’t have to mean that Paul was referring to sexualised worship at all in Rome at the time of writing.
 Commenting on verse 20, Henry Morris provides the real cultural and religious background to Romans chapter 1, which is specified in verses 18-25.
 He writes, “1:20 from the creation.That is, from the very time of creation, men should have seen the evidence of God’s existence and His work in the marvellous universe which He had created, for ‘God hath shewed it unto them’ (1:19).
 ‘The heavens declare the glory of God; and the firmament sheweth his handywork’ (Ps 19:1).
 These things should have been seen and understood by men from the very time of the creation of the world, so it is clear that the creation did not take place billions of years before men appeared on the earth, as evolutionists and progressive creationists have alleged.
 Men and women have been in the world since its very beginning, and all should have recognized the reality of God, even before God gave His written revelation” (Morris, H, 2017, p.
 1700).